Frankily/final_project/README.md

 ### Usage:

 Due to file sizes, first generate the user item interactions graph and the item item interactions graph with the Data Preprocessing portion.
 BE wary of the size of graphs.
+Also, one must attain the metadata about the items by parsing the metadata file that is able to be downloaded online on https://jmcauley.ucsd.edu/data/amazon/ and https://www.yelp.com/dataset.

 To reproduce the results from the GAT model and the user embedding generation, follow the instructions in `final_model.ipynb`.